December 13th, 2018

 I leaned back and brought the vape pen back to my lips.
 The hotel room carried a soft hum as I took my first deep draws of the second round.
 The only way I can describe the experience is as an overwhelming wave of absence from myself before being settled down into a bed of well-being.
 Light overtook my vision once again like something interstellar.
 I felt completely removed from this plane of conscious existence, submerged into something indefinable.

 I’ve read others refer to DMT as a blast-off experience, and that’s the most fitting description I can muster.
 I was blasted off from myself with such velocity that I could hardly hang on to what was happening.
-More than any other sensation, I was overcome with a deep euphoria that reached from the root of my soul and out to the tips of my fingers.
+I was overcome by a deep euphoria that reached from the root of my soul and out to the tips of my fingers.

 “I’m thankful that I get to be here,” I said through the soft chuckles that I couldn’t keep to myself.
 “How did I get to this hotel room in Charleston?
 How is it that any of this is actually happening?
 Is any of this tour even real?
 Everything seems perfect and I’m just so happy to be here.”